 5. Just because he wants you to meet his kids, don’t feel obligated to introduce him to yours.

-I know these rules sound harsh, and I might sound like a know-it-all.
+I know these rules in dating again after divorce sound harsh, and I might sound like a know-it-all.
 I’m not, but I do have experience with being in both dysfunctional and wonderful relationships.
-Perhaps I failed to tell you the biggest rule in dating after divorce, which is to love yourself.
+Perhaps I failed to tell you the biggest rule in dating again after divorce, which is to love yourself.
 And if you love yourself, you know that you owe it to yourself to follow all these other rules.

-Like this post?
+Like this article?
 Check out, “Naked and Terrified: Why There’s No Need To Fear Sex After Divorce”